babalekpam/NAVIMEDI/replit.md

 A comprehensive multi-tenant healthcare management platform specializing in pharmacy operations and workflow optimization, with advanced capabilities for prescription management and insurance claims processing.

 ## Recent Changes (Latest)
+- **REMOVED LAB RESULTS FROM RECEPTIONIST ACCESS** - Receptionists no longer see lab results in sidebar navigation (only doctors, nurses, lab techs, and admins)
+- **FIXED TENANT DETECTION ISSUE** - Corrected tenant context fallback logic to properly show "Metro General Hospital" instead of "Working Test Pharmacy" for receptionist
+- **ENHANCED RECEPTIONIST SIDEBAR WITH QUICK ACTIONS** - Added "Register Patient" and "Book Appointment" buttons for direct access to forms
 - **MOVED ALL RECEPTIONIST NAVIGATION TO SIDEBAR** - Consolidated receptionist interface by removing header navigation tabs and organizing all functionality in sidebar
-- **ENHANCED RECEPTIONIST SIDEBAR ACCESS** - Added appointments, prescriptions, lab orders, lab results, billing, and service pricing to receptionist sidebar navigation
+- **ENHANCED RECEPTIONIST SIDEBAR ACCESS** - Added appointments, prescriptions, lab orders, billing, and service pricing to receptionist sidebar navigation
 - **SIMPLIFIED HEADER FOR RECEPTIONISTS** - Header now shows only dashboard for receptionists, with all other features accessible via sidebar
 - **ELIMINATED PHARMACY RECEPTIONISTS COMPLETELY** - Removed receptionist role from all pharmacy operations, receptionists now exclusive to hospitals/clinics
 - **ENHANCED ROLE SEPARATION ARCHITECTURE** - Added login validation to prevent pharmacy receptionist access, updated authentication middleware